isaacnmm/pestpolicy-hugo2XX/content/posts/best-roach-killer/index.md

 Kids and pets will be curious whenever they see something new in the house.
 Therefore cockroach killers can be very dangerous when not used properly.
 Its however, advisable to buy roach killers that do not pose a lot of danger to kids and pets.
 Follow the directions of any pesticide carefully to ascertain the threats.
 ### **Dimensions **
-When dealing with cockroach traps, the size of the trap matters a lot.�Small-sized traps are better because they dont look clumsy around the area or along walking paths.
+When dealing with cockroach traps, the size of the trap matters a lot.Small-sized traps are better because they dont look clumsy around the area or along walking paths.
 For gels and sprays, size does not matter.
 ## **Conclusion**
 You dont have to live with cockroaches anymore!
 Its not the right time to call a professional exterminator, either.
 With the right kind of pesticide, you can say goodbye to roaches and other small pests in your house.
 The products in this review are all best-selling remedies for cockroach infestation.
 Among these products, Bengal Gold Roach Spray turns out to be the best.
 Its handy and affordable.